Nexis-Network/homepage/content/docs/connect/connection-latency.md

 ### Place your application and database in the same region

 A key strategy for reducing connection latency is ensuring that your application and database are hosted in the same region, or as close as possible, geographically.
-For the regions supported by Exzo Network, see [Regions](/docs/introduction/regions).
-For information about moving your database to a different region, see [Import data from another Exzo Network project](/docs/import/import-from-neon).
+For the regions supported by Nexis Network, see [Regions](/docs/introduction/regions).
+For information about moving your database to a different region, see [Import data from another Nexis Network project](/docs/import/import-from-neon).

 ### Increase your connection timeout